PathFinder: A unified approach for handling paths in graph query languages: Experimental Evaluation

-\textbf{\textsf{Synthetic.}} Here we check scalability by exhibiting a dataset with a large number of paths between two fixed nodes.
-The database used here, taken from~\cite{pmr}, is presented in Figure~\ref{fig:diamond}.
-The single RPQ we use has the pattern $(\textsf{start},\texttt{a}^*,\textsf{end})$ and is combined with different \textsf{selector}s and \textsf{restrictor}s.
-Notice that in our graph, all paths from \textsf{start} to \textsf{end} match $\texttt{a}^*$, and are, at the same time, shortest, trails and simple paths.
-Furthermore, there are $2^n$ of such paths, while the graph has only $3n+1$ nodes and $4n$ edges.
-While returning all these paths is unfeasible for any algorithm, returning some portion of them (100,000 in our experiments) can be done efficiently by our algorithms.
-This test will also allow us to detect difficult cases for BFS vs DFS implementations we described thus far.
+\textbf{(3) \textsf{Diamond.}} Here we test what happens when there is a large number of paths present in our graph.
+The database we use, taken from~\cite{pmr}, is presented in Figure~\ref{fig:diamond}.
+The queries we consider look for paths from \texttt{start} to \texttt{end} using \textit{a}-labeled edges.
+Notice that all such paths are, at the same time, shortest, trails and simple paths, and have length $2n$.
+Furthermore, there are $2^n$ such paths, while the graph only has $3n+1$ nodes and $4n$ edges.
+We test our query with the path modes from Section~\ref{sec:prelim}, while scaling $n$ (and thus path length) from $1$ to $40$.
+While returning all these paths is unfeasible for any algorithm, we test whether a portion of them (100,000 in our experiments) can be retrieved efficiently.

-\textbf{Tested systems.} As described in Section~\ref{sec:implementation}, our implementation is tested with three different memory management strategies: \begin{itemize} \item \textsf{B+tree} version, which is the default (data on disk); \item \textsf{CSR-c}, which creates a CSR for each label as needed by the query, but caches the already created CSRs; and \item \textsf{CSR-f} version, which assumes CSRs for all labels to be available in main memory. \end{itemize} Additionally, we will use both a BFS traversal strategy and a DFS traversal strategy (when available) to run our algorithms.
+\textbf{Tested Systems.} \emph{In all the experiments, we use the property graph version of \mdb.} Recall that \mdb supports both BFS traversal and DFS traversal.
+We denote the two versions as \mdbbfs and \mdbdfs, respectively.
+When there is only one algorithm (e.g., for all shortest walks), we simply write \mdb.
+All the versions assume the data to be stored on disk and being buffered into main memory as required.